turutcrane/cefingo/README.md

 ## How to Start
 1. Download Spotify's Autobuild Image http://opensource.spotify.com/cefbuilds/cef_binary_73.1.11%2Bge6986dc%2Bchromium-73.0.3683.75_windows64.tar.bz2

     (CEF version scheme has been changed from CEF 73.
-So, Latest code can not use old cef library)
+So, latest code can not use with old cef library)

 1. Expand it.